deanishe/alfred-relative-dates/README.md

-title: Relative Dates Help

-# Relative Dates Workflow Help #
+# Relative Dates Alfred Workflow #

 Generate relative dates based on a simple input format and your own date formatting parameters (there are some defaults).